-- (a) Account.
-Except as provided in Paragraph 7(c), no amounts shall be distributed from Participants' Accounts during an Offering Period. - (b) Suspension of Participation.
+(a) Account.
+Except as provided in Paragraph 7(c), no amounts shall be distributed from Participants' Accounts during an Offering Period.

+(b) Suspension of Participation.
 A Participant may discontinue Payroll Deductions during an Offering Period by providing a Termination Form to the Committee at any time before the Offering Termination Date applicable to any Offering, provided that a Participant's Payroll Deductions shall be discontinued to the extent required in connection with a Participant's hardship withdrawal under the rules of the Comcast Corporation Retirement-Investment Plan or any other plan, program or arrangement pursuant to which discontinuance of contributions to the Plan may be required in connection with a Participant's hardship withdrawal.
 All amounts credited to such Participant's Account shall be applied to the purchase of Shares pursuant to Paragraph 6.
 A Participant who discontinues Payroll Deductions during an Offering Period by providing a Termination Form shall be eligible to participate in the Offering next following the date on which the Participant delivers the Termination Form to the Committee.
+A Participant whose Payroll Deductions are suspended during an Offering Period be cause of a hardship withdrawal under the rules of the Comcast Corporation Retirement-Investment Plan or any other plan, program or arrangement pursuant to which discontinuance of contributions to the Plan may be required in connection with a Participant delivers the Termination Form to the Committee.
 A Participant whose Payroll Deductions are suspended during an Offering Period because of a hardship withdrawal under the rules of the Comcast Corporation Retirement-Investment Plan or any other plan, program or arrangement pursuant to which discontinuance of contributions to the Plan may be required in connection with a Participant's hardship withdrawal shall automatically resume Payroll Deductions at the rate in effect immediately before the suspension for the next Offering Period that commences after the conclusion of the suspension, unless the Participant elects otherwise.